COSMIC-PopSynth/COSMIC/docs/pages/develop/adding-options.rst

 ------------

 First, we need to actually change the underlying COSMIC code to allow for this new option.
-Given that we're going to change how mass transfer works, this will happen in the ``cosmic/src/kick.f`` file.
+Given that we're going to change black hole kicks work, this will happen in the ``cosmic/src/kick.f`` file.

 .. warning ::
     The exact file that you need to change may differ depending on what option you change!
-    For example, if you're changing how mass transfer works, you'll need to change the ``cosmic/src/evolv2.f`` file instead.
+    For example, if you were changing how mass transfer works, you'd need to change the ``cosmic/src/evolv2.f`` file instead.

     If you're not
     familiar with the codebase, you may want to search the ``cosmic/src`` directory for any mention of the